James-D-Kelly/Portfolio/index.md

 This was a shorter sprint as some people were away for the mid-semester break and we were ahead of schedule for finishing everything by end of semester.
 It was a cleanup / add little things sprint, there was a lack of communication again but this time it was because people were away overseas or out of the city.
 Still, everything was finished on time again, even the few bugs we had.

+## Sprint 6

+This sprint was making everything we did in sprint 4 show up on a page.

 # Technical Profieciency

 ## Sprint 1